Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer: Fabrication

-In the etching process (\fref{fig:2}(b)), the Al wiring layer and the UBM layer (Nb or NbN) are sputtered in the same vacuum, one after the other, on a pre-cleaned bare wafer.
-The UBM resist mask is then patterned on top of the thin film using SPR220 and optical lithography.
-After the resist is developed, the wafer is placed in a reactive ion etching chamber.
-The UBM layer is selectively etched with NF$_3$ gas, which does not attack the Al layer beneath.
-The resist is dissolved in Remover 1165, and a second resist mask of SPR220 is patterned to define the wiring layer.
-After development and ashing, the wafer is submerged in a Transene etchant bath to etch the Al layer.
-Finally, the resist mask is dissolved in Remover 1165, and the wafer is cleaned as stated above.
+In the etching process (\fref{sfig:1}(b)), the Al wiring layer and the UBM layer (Nb or NbN) are sputtered in the same vacuum (step 1), one after the other, on a pre-cleaned bare wafer.
+The UBM resist mask (step 2) is then patterned on top of the thin film using SPR220 and optical lithography.
+After the resist is developed (step 3), the wafer is placed in a reactive ion etching chamber.
+The UBM layer is selectively etched with NF$_3$ gas (step 4), which does not attack the Al layer.
+The resist is dissolved in Remover 1165 (step 5), and a second resist mask of SPR220 (step 6) is patterned to define the wiring layer.
+After development and ashing (step 7), the wafer is submerged in a Transene etchant bath to etch the Al (step 8).
+Finally, the resist mask is dissolved in Remover 1165 (step 9), and the wafer is cleaned as stated above.

 Both processes are suitable alternatives for fabricating the desired material stacks.
 In some devices, the adhesion of Au to Nb was inadequate.
 Future processes could mitigate this issue by incorporating an additional \SI{5}{\nano\meter} layer of Ti as an adhesion promoter \cite{Das_2018}.
-With liftoff, we have reliably patterned long and narrow features with widths as small as \SI{2}{\micro\meter} using optical lithography (\fref{fig:2}(a)) and can, in principle, pattern sub-\unit{\micro\meter} features using e-beam lithography.
+With liftoff, we have reliably patterned long and narrow features with widths as small as \SI{2}{\micro\meter} using optical lithography (\fref{sfig:1}(a)) and can, in principle, pattern sub-\unit{\micro\meter} features using e-beam lithography.
 Patterning such features via etching requires a high degree of control over selectivity, anisotropy, and etch rate.
 Therefore, the liftoff process is preferred to pattern narrow and long coil features \cite{martiIEEE2022,martiPRA2023}, coplanar waveguides \cite{Verjauw_2021}, or microbridges \cite{Haberkorn_Lee_Lee_Yun_Verón_Lagger_Sirena_Kim_2024, Du_Xu_Zhang_Li_Wei_Wang_Hou_Chen_Liu_Liu_et_al._2024}.
 However, liftoff is viable only up to a certain film thickness, beyond which the resist may harden during deposition and become insoluble, or the resist may not be thick enough.
-Thus, an etching-based process is preferred for layers thicker than \SI{100}{\nano\meter} (\fref{fig:2}(b)).
+Thus, an etching-based process is preferred for layers thicker than \SI{100}{\nano\meter} (\fref{sfig:1}(b)).
 Certain deposition tools lack ion milling capability but can deposit multiple materials within the same vacuum environment.
-In that case, the etching process can be used to successively pattern each film with suitable selective etching processes.
+In that case, the etching process can be used to pattern each film successively with suitable selective etching processes.